 The list also includes judges with a background in higher education or research and development, often serving as direct points of contact for entrepreneurial programs on their respective campuses.

 Judges provide feedback to contestants throughout the contest’s four phases.
 A separate group of contest mentors includes experts from the UW-Extension’s Center for Technology Commercialization and SCORE.
 Mentors are available for questions from contestants throughout the contest.

 Designed to encourage entrepreneurs in the startup stage of tech-bases businesses in Wisconsin, the contest leads to valuable public and media exposure for the top business plans and helps spur economic growth in the state.
-Once again, finalists will share in more than $150,000 in cash and in-kind prizes.
+Once again, finalists will share in about $125,000 in cash and in-kind prizes.

 The contest’s major sponsor is the Wisconsin Economic Development Corp.